Doyen of Ayurveda Dr P K Warrier dies | Politics

 ''P K Warrier was a person who made his mark in the healthcare sector,'' he said.

-The country had honoured him with Padmasree in 1999 and Padma Bhushan in 2010.
+The country had honoured him with the Padmasree in 1999 and Padma Bhushan in 2010.

 A prominent physician and a visionary who popularised the classical and authentic Ayurveda treatment across the world, Dr Warrier's birth centenary celebrations were held on June 8.